isomerpages/ttsh-chi/_platforms-and-programmes/CHI Healthcare Advanced Management Programme.md

 ---
 <h2>CHI Healthcare Advanced Management Programme (CHAMP) </h2>

 The environment confronting business leaders of today continues to be volatile.
 To be successful, leaders need to consider new ways of making decisions and motivating people.
-The CHI Healthcare Advanced Management Programme (CHAMP) will engage, enable, and empower healthcare leaders through collective leadership &amp; collective learning, that will equip them with the knowledge, skills, and abilities to transform healthcare.<br><br>
+The CHI Healthcare Advanced Management Programme (CHAMP) will engage, enable, and empower healthcare leaders through collective leadership &amp; collective learning, that will equip them with the knowledge, skills, and abilities to transform healthcare.<br>

 Partnership between the Centre for Healthcare Innovation &amp; Nanyang Business School